knadh/otpgateway/README.md

 - Use the built in web UI to easily integrate with existing applications.
 - Use the HTTP/JSON APIs to build your own UI.
-- Basic multi-tenancy with namespace+secret auth for seggregating applications.
+- Basic multi-tenancy with namespace+secret BasicAuth for seggregating applications.

 ![address](https://user-images.githubusercontent.com/547147/52076261-501e1300-25b4-11e9-8641-2189d0e4afb7.png)
 ![otp](https://user-images.githubusercontent.com/547147/51735115-7d4a5d00-20ac-11e9-8a86-3985665a7820.png)